 Local agencies, including the City of Goleta, are responsible for requesting changes to the CRS map to keep the classifications current with existing conditions.
-After the City Council adopted Resolution 17-44, which initiated a GPA to update the functional street classification map, City staff sent the requested changes listed in Attachment 1 to Caltrans.
+After the City Council adopted Resolution 17-44, which initiated a GPA to update the functional street classifications, City staff sent the requested changes to Caltrans for review and input (Attachment 1).
 Those requested changes are also highlighted in Figure 1 of this report.